epctex-support/darkweb-scraper/README.md

-# Actor - Deep Web Scraper
+# Actor - Dark Web Scraper

-## Deep Web scraper
+## Dark Web scraper

-This actor allows you to scrape Deep Web sites.
+This actor allows you to scrape Dark Web sites.
 Within the OSINT support, you can use this actor to find sensitive information.

-The Deep Web data scraper supports the following features:
+The Dark Web data scraper supports the following features:

 -   Search any keyword - You can search any keyword you would like to have and get the results.

--   Scrape sensitive information - Scrape any sensitive information like emails, phones, API Keys or crypto wallets from Deep Web.
+-   Scrape sensitive information - Scrape any sensitive information like emails, phones, API Keys or crypto wallets from Dark Web.

 -   Scrape TOR - Since the actor supports TOR proxy, you can scrape any information up to your needs.